BigBadE/Raven-Language/language/README.md

 # Modules

 - Checker: Verifies all borrows, generics, method calls, returns, etc...
-- CLI: Command Line Interface for using Raven
 - Compilers: The compilers Raven uses
 - Data: Settings data used by every package.
 Seperated to prevent dependency loops.
 - Parser: Raven's Lexer and Parser